tadityabaniya/Game/README.md

 ![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 **Rapid Bridge Construction** is a industrial simulation game completely built by using Anti-Gravity in Python script.
-As a lead engineer, your mission is to manage resources to build a critical bridge with maximum efficiency.
+As a lead engineer, your mission is to manage resources to build a critical bridge.
 You must balance time, cost, and logistics to deliver the project with maximum efficiency.

 ---